 We are praying that you will find funds for these children.
 You need to help us with funding and help the Child Welfare Society so that they can help us.
 Otherwise girls will remain at the bottom of the social ladder while boys continue to dominate.

-If one of these girls becomes a president, a lawyer, a nurse, or even a doctor, they will change Sierra Leone and that is a good reward for me.
+If one of these girls becomes a president, a lawyer, a nurse, or even a doctor, they will change SL and that is a good reward for me.

 It is therefore through your help that I will be able to achieve what I’m trying to do with these children.
 I just want to continue to advocate for them because without your help, we will not achieve our goals.
 Help could come in the form of books and sanitary kits.